 National Drives And Caravans

-In 2008, The Custody Project conducted a Nationwide Drive to raise funds for our mothers and their children, to bring attention and support to the plight these families often face.
+In 2008, a Nationwide Drive was conducted to raise funds for our mothers and their children, and to bring attention and support to the plight these families often face.

-We look forward to conducting many future drives, covering our country's major freeways during the summer, preferably including the July 4th week, as an acknowledgment of the independence these mothers finally achieve for their families.
+Future drives, covering our country's major freeways during the summers over the July 4th week, as an acknowledgment of the independence these mothers finally achieve for their families, are envisioned.

-There are several ways to pitch in and help, and the simplest is to donate online while we are passing through your part of the country.
+There are several ways to help, and the simplest is to support our Indiegogo Campaign, Drive for The Voiceless now, to spread the word, share it with friends, and to donate online, especially when we pass through your part of the country.

 National NonProfit Day Times Two USA

-We support the institution and celebration of National NonProfit Day twice a year, in which all nonprofits are supported by businesses and corporations donating to charities and patterned in their giving after State Giving Days, Make a Difference Day, and Belk.
+We support the establishment and celebration of National NonProfit Day twice a year, where all nonprofits are supported by businesses and corporations donating to charities and patterned in their giving after State Giving Days, Make a Difference Day, and Belk.